Skip to Main Content

 When I began to type in "The Waste Land," the database provided several options, but I want to make sure that I am clicking on the correct iteration of the work--the poem.

-This is a screen of results.
-Make sure you are on the Literature Criticism tab so you are using appropriate material for your assignment!
-You will also see limiter options for full-text and peer-review on the right hand side of the page.
+Once you make a choice in the dropdown menu, stick to the Literature Criticism tab so you are using material appropriate to your assignment!
+You will also see filter options that will allow you to narrow your results with added layers of specificity.
 Check the box for Full Text (this eliminates all the results you don't have access to) and Peer Reviewed (only gives articles that are peer reviewed).

-If you want to look for something specific in your results, such as the word war in articles about "The Waste Land," click on the "Search Within" tab and enter the term you are searching for.
+If you want to look for a specific keyword within your results, such as the word war in articles about "The Waste Land," click on the "Search Within" box and enter the term you are searching for.

-This is an example of a record you will find in Gale Literature.
-On the upper right hand side, you will see the following options: cite (beware of the results you get), send to (email to yourself), download and print.
+This is an example of a result you will find in Gale Literature.
+On the upper right hand side, you will see the following options: cite (always check the citation against our writing and citing guide), send to (email to yourself), download and print.
 You will also see a link option.
-This is the permalink - remember to never use the link in your internet browser because it will not work when you go back to access the article.
-Always use the permalink.
+This is the permalink - use this tool instead of the URL at the top of your browser page.
+That is only a temporary link.
+Always use the permalink located in the "get link" function.

 Search for Topics in Gale